Conveyancing - First time buyer - Moving home - Buying a home

 The conveyancing process can seem confusing.
 Don't hesitate to ask your conveyancer and estate agent for regular updates.
 Plan to check in with them by email or phone.
 This will help you know how your transaction is going.

-For a smoother and faster conveyancing experience, it's important to keep an open and regular line of communication with everyone involved.
+For a smoother and quicker conveyancing experience, it's important to keep an open and regular line of communication with everyone involved, especially if the timeline becomes a concern.

 Step 10: Be ready to act quickly on queries and requests